 Models of knowledge representation, such as OAV triplets, semantic networks, predicate logics, frames, neural networks, rule based model is chosen, their main properties are widely described.
 After the analysis of knowledge acquisition and their realization are considered.
-As an example, the development of diagnostics expert system for stomach and intestine diseases are considered.
-Using experienced expert knowledge based has about 256 production rules.
+As an example, the development of diagnostics expert system for stomach diseases are considered.
+Using experienced expert knowledge and different medical references the knowledge based is created.
+This knowledge based has about 256 production rules.
 Premise part of the rules includes the input features of stomach diseases and the conclusion part includes diagnosis.
-And there are 16384 production rules for intestine diseases.
 The considered expert system is realised on the base of ESPLAN expert system shell.